zogzog/cubicweb/doc/book/en/development/testing.rst

 In most of the cases, you will inherit `EnvBasedTC` to write Unittest or functional tests for your entities, views, hooks, etc...

+XXX pytestconf.py & options (e.g --source to use a different db backend than sqlite)

 Managing connections or users
 +++++++++++++++++++++++++++++